Learn what is conversational AI, how it works and how your organisation can use it to provide delightful customer experiences.

-2. What is the difference between Conversational AI vs NLP
+2. What is the Difference between Conversational AI vs NLP

 Conversational AI uses multiple technologies to converse with customers in natural, human-like language.
 One of the technologies it uses is NLP.
 Natural language processing (NLP) is an AI technology that breaks down human language such that the machine can understand and take the next steps.

-3. What is the difference between Conversational AI vs NLU
+3. What is the Difference between Conversational AI vs NLU

 Similar to NLP, NLU is a subset technology of AI that is used to understand text/voice inputs

-4. What is conversational AI voice?
+4. What is Conversational AI in Voice?